The 32D ‘Red Arrow’ Veteran Association

 In the Philippines.

 At 0800 hours on 2 September 1945 General Yamashita, accompanied by a small staff, walked out of the mountains of northern Luzon and surrendered himself to the 32D Infantry Division on a hilltop near Kiangan, Luzon.
 He was met by a 24-man detachment commanded by 1st Lt.
 Russell R. Baumann, from Glenbeulah, Wisconsin, and assigned to Company I, 128TH Infantry (commanded by Capt.
 Roy A. Glisson).
-First Lt.
-Bauman was from Glenbeulah, Wisconsin, some sources say he was from Pewaukee.
 Many considered it very appropriate and symbolic that General Yamashita would be met by a ‘Red Arrow’ man from either Wisconsin or Michigan, the home states of the 32D Infantry Division when it was activated from National Guard status at the start of WWII. [updated 11 Oct. ’17, TPB]

 U.S. Army Signal Corps photo